2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Holiness

-The Spirit of Holiness in the Old Testament is for making His people holy (Psa.
+This is not actually a divine title of the Spirit.
+The King James version incorrectly translates this as "the Holy Spirit."
+The Spirit of Holiness in the Old Testament does not denote the third of the Trinity but refers to the nature and essence of God (Psa.
 51:11; Isa.
 63:10-11).
+The Spirit of holiness is a description of what God is.

 ### Spirit of God